johanhedin/nanoca/doc/smartcard.md

 Prerequisites
 ====
-* Aventra MyEID Smartcard.
-Can be ordered from their [webshop](https://aventra.fi/webshop).
+* Aventra MyEID smart card.
+Can be ordered from their [web shop](https://aventra.fi/webshop).
-* Supported Smartcard reader.
+* Supported smart card reader.
-* Running Fedora 32 installation.
+* Running Fedora 33 installation.

 Software
 ====
-OpenSC and pcsc-lite need to be installed (they are most likley already installed on your system):
+OpenSC and pcsc-lite need to be installed (they are most likely already installed on your system):

     $ sudo dnf install opensc pcsc-lite